FREQUENTLY ASKED QUESTIONS

 What deposit do I need to pay when purchasing a WAV?

-This figure can be negotiated with your sales advisor to suit you.
+This figure can be negotiated with your sales adviser to suit you.
 Please call the office to discuss.

 Yes we do.
 Please call to discuss.

 We only sell in the United Kingdom and Northern Ireland.

 What are the warranties on a new vehicle?

 In addition to the manufacturer’s warranty, the conversion of your vehicle is guaranteed for a period of 3 years from the date of first registration or, up to 36,000 miles, whichever comes first.
 Some exceptions apply.

 When looking for a new vehicle it is important you can access and sit within your vehicle comfortably.
 The best way to see if the vehicle will work for you is to book a free vehicle demonstration.
 If you already know what measurements will work for you, this website provides access and internal dimensions for all our vehicle models.
 The information is located on each of the respective new vehicle pages.

 On a regular basis you may only travel with a few passengers but consider those times you may wish to transport a large number of passengers.
 All of our vehicles offer a selection of seating configurations, so when selecting your vehicle consider the seating configuration that best suits your needs.
 We have cars ranging from a combination of 3-7 passenger seats plus various wheelchair positions.